sean-rowe/team-pattern/README.md

 - **Reliability**: Error handling and immutable state models enhance the system's reliability.
 - **Clarity**: Comprehensive documentation and clear component boundaries improve overall system clarity, aiding both development and onboarding.

 This guide delves into each component of the Team Pattern, providing examples of both compliant and non-compliant implementations to illustrate best practices and common pitfalls.
-By following the guidelines outlined here, development teams can leverage the Team Pattern to build high-quality, resilient software systems.
+By following the guidelines outlined here, development teams can leverage the Team Pattern to build high-quality, dependable software systems.

 ## Table of Contents